 Modern medicine commonly refers to addiction as a brain disease caused by drugs and other negative stimuli.
 However, evidence is surmounting that addiction may in fact have more fundamental causes.
 This is bringing about rapid change in the way it may be treated- namingly, with substances previously considered dangerous and taboo such as LSD.

 Since LSD was first synthesized, many experiments and studies have demonstrated its efficacy in treating addiction in psychotherapeutic settings.
-A meta-study looking at six clinical trials between 1966 and 1970, for example, found that of those who had taken LSD as part of their treatment for alcoholism, 59% decreased their alcohol consumption, compared to 38% who did not take LSD (Krebs: 2012).
-The study further found that participants who took LSD during their therapy were 15% more likely to remain sober six months after leaving treatment than those who did not take LSD (Chant: 2012).
+A meta-study looking at six clinical trials between 1966 and 1970, for example, found that of those who had taken LSD as part of their treatment for alcoholism, 59% decreased their alcohol consumption, compared to 38% who did not take the drug (Krebs: 2012).
+The study further found that participants who took LSD during their therapy were 15% more likely to remain sober six months after leaving treatment than those who did not take it (Chant: 2012).

 Taub, Benjamin: The Third Wave